hyprwm/hyprland-wiki/pages/Configuring/Binds.md

 See the
 [xkbcommon-keysyms.h header](https://github.com/xkbcommon/libxkbcommon/blob/master/include/xkbcommon/xkbcommon-keysyms.h)
 for all the keysyms.
-The name you should use is the one after `XKB_KEY_`, written in all lowercase.
+The name you should use is the segment after `XKB_KEY_`.

 If you are unsure of what your key's name is, you can use `xev` or `wev` to find that information.